Nexmo/station/_documentation/messaging/sms/overview.md

 * **[Authentication](/concepts/guides/authentication)** - Nexmo SMS API is authenticated with your account API Key and Secret.

 * **[Webhooks](/concepts/guides/webhooks)** - HTTP requests are made to your application web server so that you can act upon them.
-For example, the SMS API will send the delivery status of your message and receives inbound SMS.
+For example, the SMS API will send the delivery receipts and inbound SMS.

 ## Getting Started